InWorldz-Viewer/llqtwebkit/README-linux.txt

 * configure llqtwebkit
 $ qmake CONFIG-=debug

-* Are you making a build for redistribution to other people and you are not specifically on Ubuntu Dapper?
+* Are you making a build for redistribution to other people and you are not specifically on your distribution?
 Then please hack the resulting Makefile and add '-fno-stack-protector' to CXXFLAGS and CFLAGS.
 This is important!
 Otherwise your resulting lib will not be usable at runtime on many machines.

 * build it
 $ make